 Slovenia’s highest peak, Mount Triglav (2864m), is the most venerated mountain in the country.
-Considered a national symbol, the summit appears on the country’s flag and coat of arms.
-That said – you’re not a true Slovenian if you don’t climb Triglav at least once in your life.
-Lying majestically in the heart of the Julian Alps, Mount Triglav is both technical and physically demanding, but oh so worth it…
+Considered a national symbol, the summit appears on the country’s flag and coat of arms, and climbing Triglav is a right of passage.
+It's often said that you’re not a true Slovenian if you don’t climb Triglav at least once in your life.
+Lying majestically in the heart of the Julian Alps, Mount Triglav is both technical and physically demanding, but oh so worth it for the stunning views at the top.

 From the plateau that stands at the foot of Triglav, there are two options to climb the summit.
 Both of them include via ferrata passages, equipped with steel cables and ladders.
 This is the most technical and exposed part of the hike.
 The route via the Dom Kredarica Hut (2515m) is longer and more technical, or you can try the slightly easier trail via the Dom Planika Hut (2401m).
 In both cases, the final ridge to the summit is very narrow, but well secured with cables, and the slopes drop vertically on both sides.